Senghenydd: Coal mining

 On 14 October 1913, Senghenydd suffered the worst mining disaster in Britain's history, when a second gas explosion occurred at the Universal Colliery, resulting in the loss of 439 lives, and the death of one rescuer.
 Many of the surviving miners went back to help their workmates who were either trapped or buried alive.

 Universal Colliery was finally closed on Friday 30 March 1928 (except for a ventilation shaft) with the loss of 2,500 jobs.

 In 2013, the Welsh National and Universal Mining Disaster Memorial Garden was opened in Senghenydd, dedicated to all those who died in mining disasters throughout Wales.
 In March 2024, it was added to the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-Wind farm

-The Twyn Hywel Energy Park wind farm proposed by Bute Energy would be built on the hilltops which almost completely surround Senghenydd.
-The blade tips of up to 14 turbines would reach 200 metres above the hilltops.

 Health research

 Men from Senghenydd participate in one of the world's longest running epidemiology studies – The Caerphilly Heart Disease Study.
 Since 1979, a representative sample of adult males born between 1918 and 1938, living in Caerphilly and the surrounding villages of Abertridwr, Bedwas, Machen, Senghenydd and Trethomas, have participated in the study.
 A wide range of health and lifestyle data have been collected throughout the study and have been the basis of over 400 publications in the medical press.
 A notable report was on the reductions in vascular disease, diabetes, cognitive impairment and dementia attributable to a healthy lifestyle.